LucasHTMartins/LucasHTMartins.github.io/_projects/2024-08-03-Cesar-Cipher-and-Sudoku.md

 - Working on this project helped me understand the basics of frequency analysis and how to implement it in code.
 - The project reinforced the importance of testing and refining algorithms to ensure accuracy.
-- At the time I was also learning about test driven development, and so, I wrote simple tests for most functions while writing code.
+- At the time I was also learning about test driven development, and so, I wrote simple tests for most functions while writing each function.